tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Broadening checkpoint blockade antibody strategies
  - perhaps try dual immunodulatory antibodies (bispecific or antibody-based alternative structures), for example targeting PD-1/PD-L1 in combination with LAG-3/TIM-3 (perhaps promotes retention in tumor microenvironment over healthy tissue)
  - perhaps modify anti-CTLA-4 antibodies to permit expression of CTLA-4 on Tregs (CTLA-4 required for Treg inhibitory function)
+# Unraveling age-specific complexity in the human T cell compartment
+ - TEA-seq to investigste transcriptomics, epitopes, and chromatin accessibility of single cells
+ - compare children and older adult immune profiles
+ - CD8alpha alpha T cells in children lost in older adults
 # Using surface hydrophobicity together with empirical potentials to identify protein-protein binding sites.
 Application to the interactions of E-cadherins
  - **not sure why yet and surprising to me, but apparently hydrophobic interactions are generally the strongest for protein binding BUT don't necessarily provide specificity that comes from other residues**
  - **idea is that hydrophobic residues provide affinity and polar/charged ones provide specificity via a more limited set of specific favorable structures**